 What is diarrhoea?

-Diarrhoea can be distressing and embarrassing and can really get in the way of leaving a normal life
+Diarrhoea can be distressing and embarrassing, and can really get in the way of leading a normal life

 Besides food poisoning or a current infection/virus, a long-term problem with diarrhoea could be caused by:

 - A previous gut infection (gastroenteritis)

 - Prior surgery, such as an ileostomy or colostomy